sarika-subram/serverless-datalake-on-aws/lab5/README.md

 ###  Visualization 1: Heat map of users and tracks they are listening to

-In this step, we will create a visualization that show us which users are listening to repetitive tracks
+In this step, we will create a visualization that show us which users are listening to repetitive tracks.

 * On the bottom-left panel - **Visual types**
     * Hover on icon there to see names of the visualizations